MarkusssGit/Filtered-PRM-for-MoDs-aware-Motion-Plannning/README.md

-# Filtered-PRM-for-MoDs-aware-Motion-Planning
-DEMO CODE COMING SOON

-My Aalto university master's thesis
+# Filtered PRM* for Maps of Dynamics-Aware Motion Planning

+Master's thesis, Aalto University, 2026

-Technologies used: C++, Python, OMPL, CMake, Linux, Aalto Triton HPC
+**Technologies:** C++, Python, OMPL, CMake, Linux, Aalto Triton HPC

-## My contributions
+## Overview

-- Developed and evaluated a probabilistic connection-filtering approach for the PRM* robot motion-planning algorithm, using Maps of Dynamics to influence roadmap construction.
+Developed and evaluated a probabilistic connection filter for the PRM* robot motion-planning algorithm.
+The filter uses Maps of Dynamics (MoDs) during roadmap construction to preferentially reject connections with high MoD cost.

-- Implemented the proposed filtering method in an existing C++/OMPL motion-planning framework.
-- Developed experimental and analysis workflows using Python.
-Designed experiments used real pedestrian tracking data to compare path quality markers and simulated interference with people.
+The implementation was integrated into an existing C++/OMPL research motion-planning framework.
+I also developed Python workflows for running and analysing experiments using real pedestrian tracking data.

 ## Results

-- Reduced the number of roadmap edges by 32.7% on average while retaining a 100% solution success rate across the tested conditions.
+- Reduced roadmap edge count by **32.7% on average**
+- Maintained a **100% solution success rate**
-- Showed that smaller roadmaps provided only modest query-time improvements and did not improve overall solution cost.
+- Smaller roadmaps produced only modest query-time improvements
+- Filtering did not improve overall solution cost compared with regular PRM*

-## Abstract
+## Note
-Successful deployment of mobile robots in human environments requires motion planning methods that account for the common human motion patterns in that environment.
-Maps of Dynamics (MoDs) are able to capture such motion patterns learned from observations.
-This information can be integrated into motion planners to guide robots toward paths that better conform to the environment.

-The objective of this thesis is to study whether MoD-aware probabilistic roadmap planning (PRM*) can be improved by utilizing MoD information during roadmap construction.
-A probabilistic MoD-informed connection filter is proposed which rejects candidate connections with high MoD costs with a higher probability.
-The motivation for this is to reduce the number of less desirable connections and thereby improve query efficiency and solution quality.
-The experimental setup includes intensity, GMMT, and CLiFF MoD representations, and the MoD-filtered PRM* is compared to regular MoD-informed PRM* and a baseline randomly filtered PRM*.
-The experiments use pedestrian tracking data collected from a shopping center and evaluate roadmap size, query time, solution cost, success rate, and simulated interference with people.

-The proposed filter was successful in reducing the number of edges in the roadmap while maintaining a 100% success rate.
-However, the total solution cost increased for all  three MoD representations at matched query times.
-The baseline random filter also outperformed the MoD-filter in terms of total cost.
-The interference results were more mixed as intensity-based filtering produced a small reduction in interference, whereas GMMT and CLiFF filtering did not provide a consistent advantage.
-These results tell us that the proposed MoD-aware filter did not improve MoD-informed PRM*.
-Future filtering methods should also account for the global structural importance of each connection.
+The thesis extended an existing research codebase that I do not have permission to redistribute.
+I will add code for a demonstration of the filtered prm* in the future